connectrpc/connect-swift/README.md

 That’s it!
-You no longer need to manually define Swift response models, add `Codable` conformances, type out `URL(string: ...)` initializers, or even create protocol interfaces to wrap services classes - all this is taken care of by Connect-Swift, and the underlying network transport is handled automatically.
+You no longer need to manually define Swift response models, add `Codable` conformances, type out `URL(string: ...)` initializers, or even create protocol interfaces to wrap service classes - all this is taken care of by Connect-Swift, and the underlying network transport is handled automatically.